Neighbourhood Regeneration

 Natwar Parekh Compound (NPC) is a public housing neighborhood in the east of Mumbai housing people from slums across the city.
 With tightly packed grid of 61 buildings on a 5 hectare plot, the density of Natwar Parekh Compound is around 4500 people/ha (Density of the most populated city in the world, Dhaka, is 550 people/ha).
 Open spaces make up less than 18% of the site area, none of which are usable for any recreational or community activities, keeping residents limited to their 225 square feet apartments.

-Social background
+Social context

 The inhabitants of Natwar Parekh Compound come from diverse faiths and communities but share a familiality forged by their everyday resilience in confronting housing and infrastructural challenges rooted in their social identities.
 The people were simply transported from residences overnight and given homes through a lottery system since their land was taken over for various development works.
 They had absolutely no say in what their homes were going to be like or who their neighbours were.
 The arbitrary allotment of homes disrupted existing social connections among residents, particularly impacting women who could no longer rely on former neighbours for caregiving and household support.